d4l-data4life/covapp/README.md

 # CovApp

-> 😷 Solution for assessing the risk of contagious viral infections (COVID-19)
+> 😷 Solution for speeding up the decision-making process with suspected contagious viral infections (COVID-19)

 ![Screenshots of the CovApp showing the start of a questionnaire, the risk assessment and the generated QR code holding the collected information](./docs/img/screenshot.png)